-In this FREE unit, students examine U.S.-Japan relations before World War II, experiences of incarcerated Japanese Americans, and ways the Japanese American community and others in the U.S. have remembered incarceration.
+In this unit (FREE in Digital Editions), students examine U.S.-Japan relations before World War II, experiences of incarcerated Japanese Americans, and ways the Japanese American community and others in the U.S. have remembered incarceration.

 One of the most important historical developments in the United States over the past year has been the continued growth of the #StopAAPIHate and #StopAsianHate social justice movements.
 Anti-AAPI (Asian American and Pacific Islander) hate incidents jumped 150 percent from 2019 to 2020 and remained disturbingly common in 2021.
 While this upswell of anti-AAPI hate and violence has come as a shock to many, scholars and researchers of Asian American and Pacific Islander history insist that this racist hatred and violence has a long history within the United States.